boluochoufeng/ffmpreg/readme.md

 A Rust-native alternative to FFmpeg.

 FFmpReg is a media processing engine written in Rust with a CLI and library API.
-It provides the same core capabilities as FFmpeg—decode, transform, encode—but with explicit pipelines, strong typing, and predictable behavior.
+It provides the same core capabilities as FFmpeg—decode, transform, encode, but with explicit pipelines, strong typing, and predictable behavior.

 Below is a minimal end-to-end example in Rust.
 It reads a WAV file, applies gain